balqui/degais/paper/paper.md

 strategies; and `--freq_thr` that applies a frequency threshold so as to display only some top frequent items.

-Installation, option details and some example runs are detailed in the current [documentation](https://github.com/balqui/degais/blob/main/docs/doc.md);
+Installation, option details and some example runs are provided in the current [documentation](https://github.com/balqui/degais/blob/main/docs/doc.md);
-let's just mention that the standard `pipx install degais` is expected to work, if the external dependencies (just Python 3 and GraphViz) are ready.
+let's just mention here that the standard `pipx install degais` is expected to work, if the external dependencies (just Python 3 and GraphViz) are ready.
 Once installed, just use CLI calls.